-Global energy-related CO_2 emissions reached a record high of 33.5 billion tonnes in 2019 and remained stable in 2019.
-There was a drop in 2020 to 31.5 billion tonnes, largely attributed to the COVID -19 pandemic.
+Global energy-related CO_2 emissions reached a record high of 36.6 billion tonnes in 2022.
+The increase in fossil emissions in 2022 has been primarily driven by a strong increase in oil emissions as global travel continues to recover from the Covid-19 pandemic.

-Fossil fuel use is the primary source of CO2 emissions.
+Fossil fuel use is the primary source of CO_2 emissions.